Above: Perseverance touches down on Mars aided by a jet-powered sky crane in this artist rendering. Credit: NASA-JPL.

 After more than six months in flight, NASA’s Perseverance rover will touch down on the Red Planet on Feb.
 18 at noon PST, beginning a new era of scientific research on Mars.

-Upon entry of Mars’ atmosphere, Perseverance will need to slow its flight from a furious 12,500 mph to 2 mph using a parachute and powered descent engine.
-The landing segment of the descent will incorporate a jet-powered sky crane, lowering the rover to the surface using three cables.
+Upon entry of Mars’ atmosphere, Perseverance will need to slow from a blazing speed of 12,500 mph to 2 mph using a parachute and powered descent engine.
+The landing segment of the descent will rely on a jet-powered sky crane, lowering the rover to the surface using three cables.
 This technique successfully landed NASA’s Curiosity rover on Mars in 2012.
-Entry, descent and landing will happen over the course of seven minutes—also called the “seven minutes of terror,” because NASA will have no contact with Perseverance until after it lands.
+The entire sequence of entry, descent and landing will happen over the course of seven minutes—also called the “seven minutes of terror,” because Perseverance will be unable to communicate with NASA until after it reaches the ground.

-Mars will be a hotspot for robotic touchdowns in February.
-NASA’s mission will be followed by two additional landings within days: the UAE’s first interplanetary probe Hope and China’s first probe, lander and rover mission, Tianwen-1.
+Mars will be a hotspot for robotic landings in February.
+Two additional landings will follow Perseverance within days: the UAE’s first interplanetary probe Hope, and China’s first probe, lander and rover mission, Tianwen-1.
 NASA will broadcast the Perseverance rover landing live beginning at 11:15 a.m.
 PST on Feb.
 18.